benathi/megatron-lm-multigroup/README.md

+## Note: This is a fork of bigscience-workshop/Megatron-DeepSpeed with implementation of multigroup attention

 # What is this fork of Megatron-LM and Megatron-DeepSpeed

 This is a detached fork of https://github.com/microsoft/Megatron-DeepSpeed, which in itself is a fork of https://github.com/NVIDIA/Megatron-LM.
 The former integrates DeepSpeed into the original Megatron-LM code.